Concepts

 Step 2.

-Calculate Average Order Value (AOV): The total revenue generated from all purchases divided by the number of purchases made over a specific period of time gives you the average purchase value, which will help you understand the customer’s average spending ability.
+Calculate Average Order Value (AOV): The total revenue generated from all purchases divided by the number of purchases made over a specific period gives you the average purchase value, which will help you understand the customer’s average spending ability.
 Below is the formula for calculating average order value.

-calculating average order value
+Formula for calculating average order value

 Step 3.